MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

    Adds a new database table, which ``APSIM`` calls ``Report`` (Models.Report) to the ``Simulation`` under a Simulation Zone.

-        This is different from ``add_report_variable`` in that it creates a new, named report table that collects data based on a given list of _variables and events.
+        This is different from ``add_report_variable`` in that it creates a new, named report table that collects data based on a given list of _variables and events. actu

         :Args:
             ``variable_spec`` (list or str): A list of APSIM variable paths to include in the report table.